Japandi design blends Japanese minimalism with Scandinavian warmth for spaces that feel peaceful and inviting.

 Oak, walnut, or maple tables with minimalist shapes work best.
 The table should feel warm but never overpower the room.

-It casts a soft, warm glow that feels just right.
+Pendant lights casts a soft, warm glow that feels just right.
 These minimalist fixtures add calm warmth to kitchens or living areas, never taking over the room.

 Look for pendants made from natural materials to keep things harmonious.
-If you want a cohesive look, pair Nelson bubble pendants with other simple, mid-century inspired lights.

 Wool throws are a go-to for adding warmth and texture to Japandi spaces.
 Subtle patterns like herringbone or ribbing add a bit of visual interest, but never shout for attention.